 Hyper-focus and audience identification

-The results of SparkToro’s survey initially collected nearly five thousand responses.
+The results of SparkToro’s target audience survey initially collected nearly five thousand responses.
 An estimated 400 of those people were contacted by the SparkToro team and another 400 were put into beta testing.
 To date, that number has nearly quadrupled to 14,000 responses.
 You can test out their survey here:

 SparkToro organizes the data from their typeform responses to accelerate their audience data capture by integrating their typeform with Google Sheets.
 We asked Rand how this works.